 It is illegal for NSW residents to enter into commercial surrogacy arrangements, even where those arrangements are overseas.
 There are penalties for entering into a commercial arrangement – as far as I am aware, there have been no prosecutions or convictions of any intended parents engaging in overseas commercial surrogacy.

-If you would like to know more about how surrogacy works in Australia and New South Wales, you might like to download the Handbook, or book in for a consult with Sarah below.
+If you are considering becoming a surrogate, you can read more about that here.
+If you would like to know more about how surrogacy works in Australia and New South Wales, you might like to download the Surrogacy Handbook, or book in for a consult with Sarah below.
+You can also hear stories from intended parents and surrogates on the Surrogacy Podcast.